Not-Yug-Sharma/Notes-Obsidian/README.md

-# OR if you want to make a Organized Discord Server just say s
+# OR if you want to make a Organized Discord Server just say so on any one of tj